bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What is the purpose of the `alt` attribute on images?
+<h3>Q. What is the purpose of the `alt` attribute on images?</h3>

 The `alt` attribute provides alternative information for an image if a user cannot view it.
 The `alt` attribute should be used to describe any images except those which only serve a decorative purposes, in which case it should be left empty.

 ```html
 <img src="pancakes.png" alt="Stack of blueberry pancakes with powdered sugar">